danie-dejager/cloudflare-speed-cli/README.md

 ## Outstanding Issues

 * Network information on Windows is incomplete.
-I haven't used Windows in many years and unless there's demand for it I likely won't implement this part.
+I haven't used Windows (outside gaming) in many years and unless there's demand for it I likely won't implement this part.
 Feel free to open a PR or an issue and we can chat.
 Honestly the only reason there's a Windows binary at all is because ['cargo-dist'](https://github.com/axodotdev/cargo-dist) made it so easy to do so.

 ## Contributing